 I am an expectant mother and the ultrasound indicated a possible foot deformity.
-Can I schedule an appointment with Dr. Herzenberg before my child is born?
+Can I schedule an appointment before my child is born?

-Yes, Dr. Herzenberg can meet with you to discuss options and explain the treatment.
+Yes, Dr. McClure can meet with you to discuss options and explain the treatment.

 Can any doctor claim to use Ponseti’s method and how is a parent to know who is legitimate?

-Anyone can theoretically make the claim that he or she is performing the Ponseti Method.
-Dr. Herzenberg has encountered many cases in which parents were told they were receiving the Ponseti Method, but in fact, the treating physician was making significant deviations from the strict Ponseti Method.
+Anyone can theoretically make the claim that he or she is performing the Ponseti method.
+Our doctors have encountered many cases in which parents were told they were receiving the Ponseti method, but in fact, the treating physician was making significant deviations from the strict Ponseti method.
 These deviations usually result in less than satisfactory results.
 The Ponseti technique is characterized by long leg casts reapplied weekly.
 Parents should see positive change in the foot after just 3 or 4 casts are applied.

-What research has been done on this technique and what do the results indicate?
+What research has been done on the Ponseti Method, and what do the results indicate?

-How many infants has Dr. Herzenberg treated with the Ponseti Method?
+How many infants have treated with the Ponseti method in your Clubfoot Clinics?

-Dr. Herzenberg has treated more than 300 babies with the Ponseti Method since 1998.
+Our Clubfoot Clinic has treated more than 500 babies with the Ponseti method since 1998.

 Early in his medical career, Dr. Herzenberg remembers the frustration he felt as a pediatric orthopedic surgeon when dealing with clubfoot cases.
 During his training, he had been taught that extensive surgery was the only treatment that could correct this deformity.
 But he personally saw that the results of this treatment were often not very good.
 The operation was extremely invasive, and often the deformity would recur, leading to significant foot problems that frequently required even more surgery.
 He yearned to find a better way.

-Why come to the International Center for Limb for Treatment of Clubfoot?
+Why choose the International Center for Limb Lengthening for treatment of clubfoot?

-Dr. Herzenberg is one of the world’s leading experts on the Ponseti Method, a conservative, mostly non-surgical clubfoot treatment.
-International Center for Limb Lengthening patients benefit from our team-centered approach with world-renowned doctors and specialized physician assistants, nurses and physical therapists.
+Dr. Herzenberg is one of the world’s leading experts on the Ponseti method, a conservative, mostly non-surgical clubfoot treatment.
+He extensively trained and mentored Dr. McClure who has been on our Clubfoot Clinic team since he joined the International Center for Limb Lengthening practice in 2019.
+Our patients benefit from our team-centered approach with world-renowned doctors and specialized physician assistants.
 We help patients with clubfoot achieve their best possible result.

 Examples of Treatment